 Scottish DNA Replication Network

 The Scottish DNA Replication Network is an informal alliance of nine research groups from five leading Scottish universities with shared interests in the molecular, cell and structural biology of eukaryotic and archaeal chromosomal DNA replication.
-The group will hold its next meeting in St Andrews on Wednesday May 30 2018.
+The group will hold its next meeting in St Andrews in May 2019.

 Stuart MacNeill (University of St Andrews)

 Network meeting 2019St Andrews, Wednesday 8th May 2019

 Network meeting 2018St Andrews, Wednesday 30th May 2018

 10.00 – 10.10 Opening remarks: Stuart MacNeill (University of St Andrews)